raunak-kothari/rk-repo/README.md

 # rk-repo
-this repo contains projects done by "Raunak Kothari"
+this repo contains some projects done by "Raunak Kothari" Edited & designed by - "Raunak Kothari"